Jacobi identities in low-dimensional topology: Introduction

+For the case of $\ell\geq 2$ no such theorem is known, but we show that if one relaxes the requirement that the gropes be capped (which is the same as relaxing the requirement that all leaves of the clasper bound disjoint disks to the requirement that only one leaf does) then one does get such a statement.
+Using our geometric IHX relations, we will construct a surjective homomorphism from diagrams to string links modulo grope cobordism:

-where $\cB^g_n$ denotes the usual abelian group of trivalent graphs, modulo IHX- and AS-relations, but graded by the {\em grope degree} (which is the Vassiliev degree plus the first Betti number), compare Section~\ref{sec:general IHX}.
+where $\cB^g_n$ denotes the usual abelian group of trivalent graphs, modulo IHX- and AS-relations, but graded by the {\em grope degree} (which is the Vassiliev degree plus the first Betti number of the graph), compare Section~\ref{sec:genihx}.